quobyte/quobyte-k8s-helm/README.md

 * You can run one Quobyte cluster per kubernetes cluster.
 If you want to run multiple Quobyte clusters, each needs a separate Kubernetes cluster.
 You can access Quobyte clusters from outside Kubernetes (or another k8s cluster) when you use external dns (see further down).
 * Kubernetes version 1.17.12-gke.500 or 1.17.9-gke.6300, use other versions at your own risk.
 * For production use the minimum node pool configuration is 4 or more VMs, each at least n2-standard-16.
 For functional testing you can run with a lower number of VMs.
 However, we strongly discourage using smaller machine types.
 If you want to deploy S3 proxies you need at least 6 VMs.
 * If you want to access the Quobyte cluster from the outside world (i.e. other k8s clusters, GCE VMs), you have to enable external-dns.
-To use this yoiu must allow all external API calls from yor GKE Kubernetes cluster.
+To use this you must allow all external API calls from yor GKE Kubernetes cluster.
 This should be done when you create the cluster.
 In addition, you need a properly configured Cloud DNS zone.

 ## Deploy a new Quobyte cluster